Ulysses (song): Release

 The song "Ulysses" was chosen to be the first single and was in physical format on 19 January 2009.
 It was debuted live on 5 August 2007 at the "Hey You Get Off My Pavement" festival in Glasgow and has been played at every full set gig since.
 The song received first airplay at BBC Radio 1 on 17 November 2008, and subsequently became available to download from the Canadian and US iTunes music stores on 2 December 2008.
 In the United States, the song reached #20 on the Billboard Modern Rock Tracks chart, the band's fifth single to appear on that chart.
 The song also entered the UK Singles Chart at a peak position of #20 on 25 January 2009.
-The video, directed by Will Lovelace and Dylan Southern, was premiered on 9 January 2009.
+The video, directed by Will Lovelace and Dylan Southern, was premiered on 9 January 2009 and was filmed in various locations across Los Angeles.
+In an interview with Promonews, Alex Kapranos, the lead singer and guitarist of Franz Ferdinand stated he and the other band members were all jet legged and out of it for one reason or another.
+He also revealed that the make-up he'd been given to wear had caused an allergic reaction to his eyes, forcing him to wear thick sunglasses which can be seen at various points during the video, Kapranos also remarking his eyes had swelled to "Merrick proportions".

-The cover art for the single is part of a series of photographs the band are taking on their travels, recreating crime scenes; this one features Alex Kapranos face-down in the street, presumably dead, while his bandmates look on.
+The cover art for the single is part of a series of photographs the band are taking on their travels, recreating crime scenes; this one features Kapranos face-down in the street, presumably dead, while his bandmates look on.
 The Ulysses cover shot was taken in Brooklyn by Guy Eppel.